KoteGotiashvili/Neural-Networks-From-Scratch/README.md

 Model should be good for production and it should can predict things correctly.**

+**Amost everything is done but, now i want to test this model on unseen dataset, I will upload pictures from Google and preprocess them and let's see how our model will work, This is final experiment on this repo, sadly ):**

 ---

 This repository aims to be a thorough, hands-on guide to neural networks.
 Happy learning and coding!